DOUBLE Your Impact Before It’s Too Late!

 One couple learned to restore the joy in their relationship with a visit to the National Institute of Marriage.

 It wasn’t supposed to be like this.
-Mark and Lynda Chapman had already overcome much worse — 10 years of Mark’s drinking, his lies and his manipulation.
+Mark and Lynda Chapman had already overcome much worse—10 years of Mark’s drinking, his lies, and his manipulation.
 The endless cycle of tears and forgiveness, followed by more lies and manipulation.
 Confrontations that would have sent most spouses packing.
+They needed marriage help, or this time, their marriage might not survive.

-Through faith and prayer and support from loved ones, they’d managed to weather those dark, dysfunctional days and come out the other side; scarred and scathed but more committed to each other than ever.
+Through faith, prayer, and support from loved ones, they’d managed to weather those dark, dysfunctional days and come out the other side, scarred and scathed but more committed to each other than ever.

 So why now, after all they’d been through, were the Chapmans once again fighting over anything and everything?